Return to School 2021-22

 In all health and physical education courses and clubs, the use of our gymnasiums, change rooms, weight rooms, indoor physical education equipment and shared outdoor equipment are permitted with distancing and learning will be organized to manage this.
 However, we will be slowly integrating these opportunities as we monitor the situation throughout the school.

-Masking is not required outdoors for any sports.
+Masking is not required outdoors for any sports, unless 2 metres distance cannot be maintained.

 Team sports and competitions will resume this year but more information is coming regarding how this will be managed.